ncl-iot-team/csc8110/README.md

 You can choose to either do your work on Azure lab or on your own machine via a VM.

+Please read carefully on the troubleshoot section when you encounter an issue.

 * [Getting started (Azure lab)](#getting-started-azure-lab)
 	* [Azure lab troubleshooting](#azure-lab-troubleshooting)
 * [Getting started (Local virtual machine)](#getting-started-local-vm)